siwill22/GPlatesReconstructionModel/README.md

 - numpy
 - scipy
 - pandas
+- geopandas
 - matplotlib
 - xarray
 - pygplates
 - PlateTectonicTools (https://github.com/EarthByte/PlateTectonicTools)
+- pooch
+- pygmt

 ### Optional:
-- healpy (if healpy is not available, the some functions will fall back on precomputed point distributions in the 'data' folder)
+- astropy_healpix (if astropy_healpix is not available, the some functions will fall back on precomputed point distributions in the 'data' folder)
 - stripy
-- pygmt
 - moviepy
 - cartopy

-## Warning
-- Current version is still preliminary with minimal error handling and likely numerous bugs
-- The current version in the process of being transitioned to python3 compatibility, which will temporarily break some functions